 Two deaths tied to California cruise ship, with few tested

-SAN FRANCISCO (AP) — Two men who had traveled on a coronavirus-stricken cruise ship stalled for days off the California coast have died, federal officials said Thursday, as they confirmed that fewer than half the ship's passengers were tested for the virus.
+SAN FRANCISCO (AP) — Two men who traveled on a coronavirus-stricken cruise ship stalled for days off the California coast have died, federal officials said Thursday, and they confirmed that fewer than half the ship's passengers were tested for the virus despite assurances that everyone would be tested.

 The men, both in their early 60s, were on the Grand Princess sailing from San Francisco to Hawaii on Feb.
-21 and died because of complications from the coronavirus, the U.S. Department of Health and Human Services said in a statement.
+21 and died from the coronavirus, the U.S. Department of Health and Human Services said in a statement.

-One of the men was transported directly from the ship to the hospital when it finally docked March 9 in Oakland in the east San Francisco Bay after idling off the coast of California for several days.
+One of the men was transported directly from the ship to a hospital when it docked March 9 in Oakland in the east San Francisco Bay.
+It had idled for several days off the California coast.
 The other man was among hundreds taken to Travis Air Force Base in Northern California for a 14-day isolation.
 He was immediately taken to a hospital after developing symptoms, said Bert Kelly, a spokesman for the federal Centers for Disease Control and Prevention.

 One man died Saturday and the other Monday, Kelly said.